2023 Best Psychology Schools in Tennessee

 Top 10 Best Psychology Schools

-Our 2023 rankings named Sewanee - The University of the South the best school in Tennessee for psychology students.
+Our analysis found Sewanee - The University of the South to be the best school for psychology students who want to pursue a degree in Tennessee.
 Sewanee is a small private not-for-profit school located in the rural area of Sewanee.

 After completing their degree, psychology graduates from Sewanee carry an average student debtload of $25,000.

-Full Psychology at Sewanee - The University of the South Report
+Read full report on Psychology at Sewanee - The University of the South

 On average, psychology graduates from Vanderbilt take out $17,687 in student loans while working on their degree.

-A rank of #3 on this year’s list means The University of Tennessee - Knoxville is a great place for psychology students.
+You’ll be in good company if you decide to attend The University of Tennessee - Knoxville.
+It ranked #3 on our 2023 Best Psychology Schools in Tennessee list.
 UT Knoxville is a fairly large public school located in the midsize city of Knoxville.

 On average, psychology graduates from UT Knoxville take out $23,985 in student loans while working on their degree.
 This translates to an average monthly loan payment of $214, based on a 10-year repayment plan.